 There were several miles of pathways laid down in the early 19th century to provide access to the woods and provide picturesque walks.
 The area contains strange rock formations, secret caves and ancient trees, with a confusing maze of paths.
 It is said to be one of J. R. R. Tolkien’s inspirations for Middle-earth in The Lord of the Rings.

-- Cinderford – A small town in the forest.
+- Cinderford – A small town in the forest with good transport links and rugby club.

 - Coleford – A small market town, it is situated approximately four miles east of the Welsh border and close to the Wye Valley.